 A good time to consider a credit card consolidation loan is when you have more monthly credit card payments than you can reasonably manage.
 The point of a consolidation loan is to simplify your monthly payments, and possibly to lower your overall interest charges.
 Combining several credit card payments into one payment can make dealing with your monthly budget much easier.

-A consolidation loan can be a great tool for managing your finances if used correctly.
+A debt consolidation loan can be a great tool for managing your finances if used correctly.
 That being said, it depends on the type of loan you choose for consolidation, the lender offering the loan and the terms and conditions that come with it.
 If you can find a good deal on a large personal loan that will cover all of your credit card debt, then it’s probably a wise choice.

 The types of loans people use for consolidation will vary depending on each borrower’s specific financial situation.
 If you have a decent or good credit score, you may be able to get approved for a traditional bank or credit union loan.
 This is usually a good route to take, as many bank and credit union loans offer competitive interest rates and repayment terms.